-Architectural window film sales represented less than 2.0% of our consolidated revenue for the year ended December 31, 2021.
+Architectural window film sales represented approximately 2% of our consolidated revenue for the year ended December 31, 2022.

-Design Access Program: A key component of our product offering is our Design Access Program software.
-DAP is a proprietary software and database consisting of over 80,000 vehicle applications used by the Company and its customers to cut automotive protection film into vehicle panel shapes for both paint protection film and window film products.
+DAP: A key component of our product offering is our DAP platform.
+DAP is a proprietary SAAS platform and database consisting of over 80,000 vehicle applications used by the Company and its customers to cut automotive protection film into vehicle panel shapes for both paint protection film and window film products.